Nika-HISK/Nika-HISK/README.md

 ##  About Me

 I'm a passionate **Backend Developer** from Tbilisi, Georgia, with expertise in building scalable and efficient backend systems.
 My focus is on developing high-performance applications using **Node.js, Nest.js, Java, Spring** and modern database technologies.
-I enjoy solving complex problems and optimizing system performance.
+I enjoy solving complex problems and optimizing system performance

 ---